Don’t compromise on monitoring, visualization and reporting.

 You’re probably working with all kinds of devices installed at different times, with devices and connectors ranging from the “Where the heck did this come from?” to the relatively new.
 The chances that are your switches, routers, other devices and appliances will all be of different make, model and age.
 It all makes life interesting.

 If you’re going to effectively manage your network in all its complexity, you want to have clear visibility, end to end.
-Even if you’re not spending a huge amount on a new solution, you shouldn’t have to compromise on the monitoring, visualization and reporting that your solution gives you.
+Even if you’re not spending a huge amount on a new solution, you shouldn’t have to compromise on the monitoring, visualization and network reporting that your solution gives you.

 Here are three key pointers for obtaining maximum performance and value from your budget.